Kitware/minerva/docs/datasets-panel.rst

 .. image:: img/datasets_panel-upload_button.png

 This is the initial state of dataset panel.
-You could use this upload button to upload dataset.
+A user could use this upload button to upload dataset.
 See :doc:`/getting-started` for more detail.

 |
 |